9 Practical Workplace Communication Tips You Need

 1. Be An Active Listener

-1. To practice active listening, try to remain silent when someone is speaking and concentrate on what the other person is trying to convey.
-Needless interruptions only hamper a productive conversation.
+To practice active listening, try to remain silent when someone is speaking and concentrate on what the other person is trying to convey.

-3. Try to fill in the conversation with emphatic observations like “Okay”, “Yes, I get that”, “I understand.”
-This will assure the other person of your sincerity.
+Try to fill in the conversation with emphatic observations like “Okay”, “Yes, I get that”, “I understand.” to assure the other person of your sincerity.

-4. Another way to ensure you were actually listening is to repeat what you heard, not the entire conversation, maybe just the gist of it.
-Like – “So what you are saying is that we outsource these operational processes to a new vendor.”
+Another way to ensure you were actually listening is to repeat what you heard, not the entire conversation, maybe just the gist of it.
+Like, “So what you are saying is that we outsource these to a new vendor.”

 You can have a fruitful discussion and come up with pragmatic solutions to any issue.